lowlighter/metrics/source/plugins/core/README.md

     retries_delay: 300
 ```

-Output action is also subject to GitHub API rate-limiting and overall health status and can fail ocassionaly.
+Output action is also subject to GitHub API rate-limiting and overall health status and can fail occasionally.
 Use `retries_output_action` and `retries_delay_output_action` options to automatically retry output action.

 > 💡 As output action is a separate step from rendering, render step won't be called again